-On the recommendation of the Vision Project Working Group on Student Learning Outcomes and Assessment (PDF: Phase II Report), the Massachusetts Board of Higher Education (BHE) directed Commissioner Freeland in June 2011 to begin planning to apply for LEAP State status from the Association of American Colleges and Universities (AAC&U).
+On the recommendation of the Vision Project Working Group on Student Learning Outcomes and Assessment ( Phase II Report), the Massachusetts Board of Higher Education (BHE) directed Commissioner Freeland in June 2011 to begin planning to apply for LEAP State status from the Association of American Colleges and Universities (AAC&U).
 Commissioner Freeland assembled an Advisory Group of Presidents who worked with him on the application, including a proposal for a signature initiative to develop an assessment system that:

 AAC&U accepted Massachusetts and its proposed LEAP State initiative, which then proceeded on two tracks: the state level and the national level.
 A Timeline of Massachusetts' Work on Learning Outcomes Assessment (.PDF) also details the milestones of these efforts.